almostengr/almostengrwebsite/web/docs/lifestyle/2021-03-23-national-puppy-day.md

 My neighbor mentioned that because he always like to follow me around and to be snuggled next to me or in my presence, that he was probably a persons' lap dog.
 Furthermore, I am thinking that the dog probably was owned by somebody that was retired or always had a person at home.
-Given that it was
+Given that, I will have to break him of that habit by going into rooms and closing the door and placing him in the kennel while I'm working from home.

 ### Other Dogs